Kern County, California: Earthquakes

 Throughout recorded history, severe earthquakes have struck Kern County, including the 1857 Fort Tejon earthquake.

 On July 21, 1952, an earthquake occurred with the epicenter about 23 mi south of Bakersfield.
 It measured 7.3 on the moment magnitude scale and killed 12 people.
 In addition to the deaths, it was responsible for hundreds of injuries and more than $60 million in property damage.
-The main shock was felt over much of California and as far away as Phoenix, Arizona and Reno, Nevada.
+The main shock was felt over much of California and as far away as Phoenix, Arizona, and Reno, Nevada.
 The earthquake occurred on the White Wolf Fault and was the strongest to occur in California since the 1906 San Francisco earthquake.
 Tehachapi suffered the greatest damage and loss of life from the earthquake, though its effects were widely felt throughout central and southern California.
-The event had a significant aftershock sequence that persisted into July and August with the strongest coming on August 22, an M5.8 event with a maximum perceived intensity of VIII (Severe) and resulted in two additional deaths and an additional $10 million in property damage.
-Repercussions of the sequence of earthquakes were still being felt in the heavily damaged downtown area of Bakersfield well into the 1990s as city leaders attempted to improve safety of the surviving non-reinforced masonry buildings.
+The event had a significant aftershock sequence that persisted into July and August, with the strongest coming on August 22, an M5.8 event with a maximum perceived intensity of VIII (severe) and resulted in two additional deaths and an additional $10 million in property damage.
+Repercussions of the sequence of earthquakes were still being felt in the heavily damaged downtown area of Bakersfield well into the 1990s, as city leaders attempted to improve safety of the surviving unreinforced masonry buildings.

-Following the event, a field survey was conducted along the fault zone with the goal of estimating the peak ground acceleration of the shock based on visually evaluating rock formations and other indicators.
+Following the event, a field survey was conducted along the fault zone, with the goal of estimating the peak ground acceleration of the shock based on visually evaluating rock formations and other indicators.
 Ground disturbances that were created by the earthquakes were also surveyed, both in the valley and in the foothills, with both vertical and horizontal displacements present in the epicenter area.
 The motion records that were acquired from the event were significant, and a reconnaissance report was recognized for its coverage of the event, and its setting a standard for similar engineering or scientific papers.

 Abuse trials

-Between 1983 and 1986, several ritual sex ring child abuse cases occurred in Kern County, resulting in numerous long prison sentences, all of which were overturned—some of them decades later, because the prosecutors had coerced false testimonies from the purported child victims.
+Between 1983 and 1986, several ritual sex ring child-abuse cases occurred in Kern County, resulting in numerous long prison sentences, all of which were overturned—some of them decades later, because the prosecutors had coerced false testimonies from the purported child victims.
 The details of these false accusations are covered extensively in the 2008 documentary Witch Hunt, narrated by Sean Penn.